 8 Tips On How To Save A Relationship

-If you feel like you’re hanging in there by a thread, oscillating between whether to let go or save a relationship that’s falling apart, knowing what exactly to do improve your equation with your partner can help.
+If you feel like you’re hanging in there by a thread, oscillating between whether to let go or save a relationship that’s falling apart, knowing what exactly to do to improve your equation with your partner can help.
 It can give you the purpose and motivation to make a final push in the right direction.

-Here are 8 actionable tips on how to save a relationship:
+How exactly do you navigate these steps?
+We break it down for you with these 8 actionable tips on how to save a relationship:

 1. Individual healing can strengthen your relationship

-As they say, you cannot pour from an empty cup.
+As they say, you cannot pour from an empty vessel.
 The differences and discord with your partner ought to have taken a toll on you.
 The same goes for your partner.
 To be able to save your relationship from a breakup, you both have to be committed to healing as individuals before you can heal as a couple.

 2. Quit playing games to save a relationship in crisis

+Even if it gives you momentary satisfaction, this behavior can do more harm than good.
+If you want to save a relationship in crisis, quit playing these mind games on each other.
 If you or your partner continue with this pattern, the other will eventually lose interest in making an effort to improve things.
 Nothing hurt’s a relationship’s odds of survival more than a loss of intent.

 Related Reading: 20 Questions To Ask Your Partner To Build Emotional Intimacy